xxl4/me/source/_posts/IT-security-2024-09-23.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC), a part of the UK's GCHQ, has identified a Chinese company as responsible for operating a global botnet that has been used in a wide range of malicious activities, including distributed denial of service (DDoS) attacks and the spread of ransomware.
+The National Cyber Security Centre (NCSC), a part of the UK's Government Communications Headquarters (GCHQ), has uncovered and exposed a Chinese company that has been running a malicious botnet known as Mirai.

-The company, Hulin Sec, is based in the city of Hangzhou and has been operating the Mirai botnet since at least 2018.
-The botnet consists of hundreds of thousands of compromised devices, including routers, webcams, and IoT devices, which are infected with malware that allows them to be remotely controlled.

-Hulin Sec has used the Mirai botnet to launch DDoS attacks against a variety of targets, including websites, businesses, and government agencies.
-The company has also used the botnet to spread ransomware, encrypting data on victims' devices and demanding a ransom payment in exchange for its release.

-The NCSC's investigation into Hulin Sec was prompted by a series of DDoS attacks in the UK in early 2023.
-The attacks were traced back to the Mirai botnet, and further investigation led the NCSC to identify Hulin Sec as the company responsible for its operation.

-In a statement, the NCSC said that it had shared its findings with the Chinese authorities, who are investigating Hulin Sec.
-The NCSC also urged businesses and individuals to take steps to protect themselves from the Mirai botnet, such as updating their software and security patches, and using strong passwords.

-The NCSC's exposure of Hulin Sec's malicious activities is a significant development in the fight against cybercrime.
-By targeting a Chinese company, the NCSC is sending a clear message that no country or organization is above the law when it comes to cybercrime.
+**What is Mirai?**

+Mirai is a type of malware that infects connected devices like routers, modems, and IoT (Internet of Things) devices.
+Once infected, these devices become part of a botnet, which is a network of compromised devices controlled by a single entity.
+Botnets are often used to launch distributed denial-of-service (DDoS) attacks, which flood websites or online services with traffic to disrupt their operation.

+**The Chinese Company's Involvement**

+The NCSC investigation found that a Chinese company called Hangzhou Xiongmai Technology Co.
+Ltd. (Xiongmai) was involved in running the Mirai botnet.
+Xiongmai is a manufacturer of surveillance cameras and other IoT devices.

+**How Xiongmai Operated the Botnet**

+Xiongmai used its own cloud service to manage and control the Mirai botnet.
+The company embedded a backdoor into the firmware of its devices, which allowed it to remotely access and control them.
+Xiongmai then used these compromised devices to launch DDoS attacks against targeted websites.

+**Impact of the Exposure**

+The NCSC's exposure of Xiongmai's activities has raised concerns about the security of IoT devices and the potential for nation-state actors to use them for malicious purposes.
+The UK government has issued a public warning to businesses and individuals to be aware of the risks and to take steps to protect their devices.

+**NCSC Recommendations**

+The NCSC has provided several recommendations to help protect against Mirai and other botnet threats:

+* Use strong passwords for your devices and change them regularly.
+* Keep your devices up-to-date with the latest security patches.
+* Disable remote access functionality unless absolutely necessary.
+* Use firewalls and intrusion detection systems to monitor network traffic.
+* Consider using managed security services to help detect and mitigate threats.

+**Conclusion**

+The NCSC's exposure of Xiongmai's malicious activities highlights the growing threat posed by botnets and the need for vigilance in securing our connected devices.
+By following the NCSC's recommendations, individuals and businesses can help protect themselves from these threats and ensure the security of their networks and data.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)